OVITO’s Python programming interface allows you to write your own modifier functions that participate in the

 frame number (

-frame) at which the pipeline is being evaluated and a
+"frame") at which the pipeline is being evaluated and a

-by editing the
+by modifying the

-Depending on the context, you need to perform one of the following steps to insert your modifier function into the pipeline.
+You need to perform one of the following steps to insert your modifier function into the pipeline.

-Keep in mind that OVITO is going to invoke your Python function whenever it needs to (and as many times as it needs to).
+Keep in mind that OVITO is going to invoke your Python function whenever it needs to, and as many times as it needs to.
 Typically this will happen

 Pipeline.compute() or indirectly by invoking a function such as